 What do your teeth say about your health?
 Dental health can be a reflection of overall health, and some common tooth and gum problems can contribute to other issues throughout your body.
 A healthy mouth can help you prevent infection, inflammation, and more – but are you doing all you can for the health of your teeth and gums?
+Learn more about American Dental Association (ADA).
 Let’s look at three things you should be doing if you want a healthier smile in South Florida.

 - Maintain a good oral hygiene regimen.
 The American Dental Association (ADA) recommends brushing two times a day and using dental care products that have the ADA Seal of Acceptance.
 You should brush your teeth for two minutes each time you brush to adequately reduce plaque.
 You should also clean your teeth every day.
 If you wear braces or find flossing to be difficult, the ADA recommends using interdental brushes or a water irrigator.
 Keeping your teeth and gums clean and free of plaque can reduce your risk of developing dental caries (cavities) and gum disease.